Azkals Development Team: 2020 season

 By January 2020, the club had begun signing its first set of players.
-ADT played their first friendly match against Philippine Army F.C. on March 5, 2020, as part of Philippine Army's 123rd founding anniversary.
+ADT played their first friendly match against Philippine Army on March 5, 2020, as part of Philippine Army's 123rd founding anniversary.
 ADT won 6–0.
 ADT's debut in the PFL was delayed due to the COVID-19 pandemic.
 The pandemic forced the postponement of the 2020 PFL season.
 In preparation for the possible resumption of the season, ADT's players went to Balesin Island in September 2020.
 While by this time the government through Games and Amusements Board and the Inter-Agency Task Force for the Management of Emerging Infectious Diseases has allowed PFL teams to conduct team trainings, ADT's status as a guest team and non-professional side of the PFL meant that it had to secure a separate permission from the government.

 The club participated in the 2020 PFL season that was postponed due to the COVID-19 Pandemic, boasting a roster with former PFL and UAAP players such as Jarvey Gayoso, Mar Diano, Marvin Angeles, and Mathew Custodio.
-ADT played their first-ever PFL match on October 28, 2020, at the PFF National Training Center, where they lost to defending champions United City (formerly Ceres–Negros), 1–0.
+ADT played their first-ever PFL match on October 28, 2020, at the PFF National Training Center, where they lost to defending champions United City, 1–0.
 On their third match of the season, on November 3, they clinched their first-ever PFL win, 2–0 over Mendiola.
 Jarvey Gayoso scored the team's first-ever PFL goal.
 The club ended up winning the next 3 games to secure 3rd place overall.

 2021 season

 In 2021, the club brought in many new faces as well as let go of old players to other league clubs, in keeping with the club's values.
-The club's biggest departures were Jarvey Gayoso, who went to Kaya–Iloilo, Anthony Pinthus, who transferred to United City, and Chima Uzoka, who went to Stallion Laguna, The club brought in Oskari Kekkonen and Sandro Reyes, two prospects who had played for the Philippines national under-23 football team.
+The club's biggest departures were Jarvey Gayoso, who went to Kaya–Iloilo, Anthony Pinthus, who transferred to United City, and Chima Uzoka, who went to Stallion Laguna, The club brought in Oskari Kekkonen and Sandro Reyes, two prospects who had played for the Philippines U23 team.
 On the team's list were Mark Winhoffer, Lloyd Fagerlie, Niko de Vera, and Mark Swainston, although none of them played a match for the club.
 The club participated in the 2021 Copa Paulino Alcantara due to the cancellation of the 2021 PFL season.
-In the group stage they thrashed Mendiola 1991 9-0, their biggest-ever victory, and narrowly won 2-1 in the semifinals against Stallion, setting up a final with Kaya-Iloilo, where they lost 1-0.
+In the group stage they thrashed Mendiola 1991 9–0, their biggest-ever victory, and narrowly won 2–1 in the semifinals against Stallion, setting up a final with Kaya-Iloilo, where they lost 1–0.
 A number of their players would go on to play in the 2020 AFF Championship later that year.